thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-03-01-spring-break-art-show-in-nyc.markdown

 Projects from this Art-A-Hack included _Digital Hologram_, a projected, animated hologram that responds to a typed question asked to a Google AI API; _Word Cloud_, that produced sonic and visual elements relating to questions asked to the ‘emotional’ response of IBM’s Watson API;  and _Blinking_, which used Open CV to detect nuances in an observer’s blinking to edit a movie. _Hologram_ will be shown at Tate Modern’s Tate Exchange special program, March 6 - 11, 2018.

-## News from Art-A-Hack Alumni Sam Arsenault- Brassard & Javier Molina
+## News from Art-A-Hack Alumni Sam Arsenault-Brassard & Javier Molina

 Samuel Arsenault-Brassard is working on a new VR/AR focused gallery in Montreal, [LiL Pocket Gallery](https://www.facebook.com/lilpocketgallery).
 The inaugural AR show, [Illusive Sympathy](https://www.youtube.com/watch?v=jp_TSieRzNo) opened on February 23rd with work by street artist Cryote.